FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_operation/c_st_advanced_use_cases/c_st_encryt_partner_certficate.md

 ## Flow of events

 1. A scheduled SIT pull is triggered as configured in account **local1’s** subscription.
-2. The files from the remote site are downloaded in the local subscription folder and the <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> application is triggered.
+2. The files from the remote site are downloaded in the local subscription folder and the {{< SecureTransport/advancedrouting >}} application is triggered.
 3. Files are processed by the two routes configured in the Route Package Template:
     -   The first route PGP encrypts the file with the certificate imported in **partner1** account and routes the file to **partner1**.
     -   The second route PGP encrypts the file with the certificate imported in **partner2** account and routes the file to **partner2**.
 4. A scheduled SIT pull is triggered as configured in account **local2's** subscription.
-5. The files from the remote site are downloaded in the local subscription folder and the <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> application is triggered.
+5. The files from the remote site are downloaded in the local subscription folder and the {{< SecureTransport/advancedrouting >}} application is triggered.
 6. Files are processed by the two routes configured in the Route Package Template:
     -   The first route PGP encrypts the file with the certificate imported in **partner1** account and routes the file to **partner1**.
     -   The second route PGP encrypts the file with the certificate imported in **partner2** account and routes the file to **partner2**.